Windermere Circuit drive

 Leave the car park and turn left on the A5075 towards Windermere town.
-This immediately joins the A591 at the traffic lights where you continue along the picturesque lake shore road.
+This soon meets the A591 at traffic lights where you turn right to continue along the picturesque lake shore road.
 As you leave Waterhead, the peaceful and attractive Stagshaw Gardens are on the left and approx 0.6 miles beyond is the Low Wood Hotel which is well known for water sports in a spectacular setting.
 Continue on for approx 0.8 miles to Brockhole visitor centre on the right.

 Brockhole Visitor Centre